-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-1 SSL data in the IMM configuration data is invalid.
+trained service technician.
+Please ensure that the IMM is flashed with the correct firmware.
+The IMM is unable to match its firmware to the server.
+Error The server does not support the installed IMM firmware version.
+Update the IMM firmware to a version that the server supports.
+Important: Some cluster solutions require specific code levels or coordinated code updates.
+If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
+IMM reset was caused by restoring default values.
+Info The IMM has been reset because a user has restored the configuration to its default settings.
+No action; information only.
+IMM clock has been set from NTP server %1. (%1 = IBM_NTPService.
+ElementName) Info The IMM clock has been set to the date and time that is provided by the Network Time Protocol server.
+No action; information only.
+SSL data in the IMM configuration data is invalid.
 Clearing configuration data region and disabling SSL+H25.
 Error There is a problem with the certificate that has been imported into the IMM.
 The imported certificate must contain a public key that corresponds to the key pair that was previously generated through the Generate a New Key and Certificate Signing Request link.
 Make sure that the certificate that you are importing is correct.
 Try to import the certificate again.
 Flash of %1 from %2 succeeded for user %3. (%1 = CIM_ManagedElement.
 ElementName; %2 = Web or LegacyCLI; %3 = user ID) Info A user has successfully updated one of the following firmware components: IMM main application IMM boot ROM UEFI firmware Diagnostics System power backplane Remote expansion enclosure power backplane Integrated service processor Remote expansion enclosure processor No action; information only.
 Flash of %1 from %2 failed for user %3. (%1 = CIM_ManagedElement.
 ElementName; %2 = Web or LegacyCLI; %3 = user ID) Info An attempt to update a firmware component from the interface and IP address has failed.
 Try to update the firmware again.
-The Chassis Event Log (CEL) on system %1 is 75% full. (%1 = CIM_ComputerSystem.
-ElementName) Info The IMM event log is 75% full.
-When the log is full, older log entries are replaced by newer ones.
-To avoid losing older log entries, save the log as a text file and clear the log.
-The Chassis Event Log (CEL) on system %1 is 100% full. (%1 = CIM_ComputerSystem.
-ElementName) Info The IMM event log is full.
-When the log is full, older log entries are replaced by newer ones.
-To avoid losing older log entries, save the log as a text file and clear the log. %1 Platform Watchdog Timer expired for %2. (%1 = OS Watchdog or Loader Watchdog; %2 = OS Watchdog or Loader Watchdog) Error A Platform Watchdog Timer Expired event has occurred.
-Reconfigure the watchdog timer to a higher value.
-Make sure that the IMM Ethernet over USB interface is enabled.
-Reinstall the RNDIS or cdc_ether device driver for the operating system.
-Disable the watchdog.
-Check the integrity of the installed operating system.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.